-Note 4 - Cash and Equivalents
+Note 3 - Cash and Equivalents

 Custodial credit risk is risk associated with the failure of a depository financial institution.
 In the event of a depository financial institution's failure, the College would not be able to recover its deposits that are in the possession of the outside parties.
 The College's policy is to mitigate as much custodial credit risk associated with its cash assets as possible.
-The College deposits funds with a banking institution that obtained specific depository insurance to mitigate the College's credit risk associated with funds deposited in excess of federally insured levels.
+The carrying amount of the College's bank deposits and deposits in trust depositories are \$5,690,205 as compared to bank balances of \$6,542,080 at June 30, 2023.
+The differences between the carrying amount and the bank balances were attributed to deposits in transit and outstanding checks.